Roles & Session variables

 Session variables are analogous to attributes in a typical attribute-based access control (ABAC) system.

-Roles are typically modelled in two ways:
+Role systems can typically be modeled in two ways:

-To convert the above hierarchical roles model into the one expected by
+To convert the above GitHub hierarchical roles model into the one expected by Hasura, you will need to model roles

-below (showing access permissions for the user
+as partially captured by the table below which shows permissions for the user

 & org-member